iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 # Intro

-This recipe provides a worked example of estimating gene, site, and quartet concordance factors using IQ-TREE2 and ASTRAL-III, beginning with a set of individual locus alignments.
+This recipe provides a worked example of estimating gene, site, and quartet concordance vectors using IQ-TREE2 and ASTRAL-III, beginning with a set of individual locus alignments.
+A concordance vector consists of four numbers, which include the concordance factor and three other numbers describing all the discordant trees:

+* &#936;<sub>1</sub> (the concordance factor for the branch of interest in the species tree)
+* &#936;<sub>2</sub> (the largest of the two discordance factors from a single NNI rearrangement of the branch of interest)
+* &#936;<sub>3</sub> (the smallest of the two discordance factors from a single NNI rearrangement of the branch of interest)
+* &#936;<sub>4</sub> (the sum of the discordance factors that do not make up &#936;<sub>2</sub> and &#936;<sub>3</sub>; note that site and quartet concordance factors always assume that this number is zero)

 > Citation: this recipe accompanies the paper "[The meaning and measure of concordance factors in phylogenomics](https://doi.org/10.32942/X27617)" by Rob Lanfear and Matt Hahn.
 Please cite that paper if you use this recipe.
+This article also describes concordance vectors in a lot more detail.

 # What you need